 Sometimes teeth require sectioning to be safely removed.
 This occurs, typically, when the tooth is firmly embedded in the socket, the tooth is malpositioned or when the root is curved.
 The doctor separates the tooth into sections and then removes each section one at a time.

 After Extraction Home Care

-If swelling occurs you can place ice on your face for 10 minutes and off for 20 minutes.
+If swelling occurs, you can place ice on your face for 10 minutes and off for 10 minutes.
 Repeat this cycle as you feel necessary for up to 24 hours.
 If you experience pain, you may use non-prescription pain relief medications such as acetaminophen or ibuprofen.
 To mitigate pain, we recommend a soft diet for 24 hours post-procedure and afterward special effort to keep food away from the wound.

-After the extraction avoid brushing the teeth near the extraction site for one day.
-After that you can resume gentle cleaning.
-Avoid commercial mouth rinses, as they tend to irritate the site.
+Immediately following the procedure, do not brush for 12 hours.
+After one day, you can resume gentle cleaning, but continue to avoid commercial mouthwash.
 Beginning 24 hours after the extraction you can rinse with salt water (1/2 teaspoon in a cup of water) after meals and before bed.

-After a tooth has been extracted there will be a resulting hole in your jawbone where the tooth was.
-In time, this will smooth and fill in with bone.
+After a tooth has been extracted there will be a resulting hole in your jawbone where the tooth was removed.
+In time, this will smooth and fill in with some bone.
 This process can take many weeks or months.
-However, after 1-2 weeks you should no longer notice any inconvenience.